maevadevs/Go-Developer-Advanced/02-Primitive-Types-And-Declarations/readme.md

   - Name should communicate intent
   - Should not be difficult to type on keyboard
   - **Look-alike Unicode code-points can be a nightmare**
-    - Even if the look alike, they are completely different variables
+    - Even if they look alike, they are completely different variables

 ```go
 // Avoid this!!